ilomeli450/catalyst/README.md

  This is the Unity Application.
 After launching Unity and opening the folder "FishBot" this application can be built/ran in two ways:
  1. In Unity's engine, you can hit the "Play" button.
 Preferred aspect ratio is 16:9.
  2. Alternatively, in Unity, you can click on "File", then "Build Settings".
 Select your your platform of choice (win/mac/linux/xbox/etc etc), then click on "Build".

+* This project was done in collaboration with Yusuf Qaddura and Richard Muniu